 Medical professionals who are not familiar with chordoma might find the following guidelines and resources helpful:

-- Consensus guidelines for diagnosis and treatment of primary disease: Abstract and Full paper (must be signed into Chordoma Connections to access)
+- Consensus guidelines for diagnosis and treatment of primary disease: Abstract and full paper (must be logged into Chordoma Connections to access)

 - Consensus guidelines for recurrent disease

 - National Comprehensive Cancer Network (NCCN) Guidelines for bone cancer treatment (must be logged into NCCN)